salsify/avromatic/README.md

 #### Encoding
 * **use_custom_datum_writer**: `Avromatic` includes a modified subclass of `Avro::IO::DatumWriter`.
-This subclass uses additional information about the index of union members to optimize the encoding of Avro messages.
+This subclass supports caching avro encodings for immutable models and uses additional information about the index of union members to optimize the encoding of Avro messages.
 By default this information is included in the hash passed to the encoder but can be omitted by setting this option to `false`.

 ### Models